squidgy617/BrawlInstallerPlugins/README.md

 ## Features
 - Install or uninstall fully playable characters into a build of Super Smash Bros.
 Brawl in just a few clicks.
+- Extract characters from a build as fully installable packages - either individually or en masse
 - Automatic detection and handling of conflicts on fighter IDs, names, soundbanks, Effect.pac IDs, and more.
 - Numerous settings to support many different kinds of builds.
 - Tools to easily list IDs already in use in a build.